 Wealth redistribution: yes, it just might cure wealthy Americans’ anxiety.

 I released my first book in September 2012.
-Thinking about my life since, here’s a conversation I’ve never had, but I wish I had:
+Thinking about my life since, here’s a conversation I have never had:

-I meet a couple, say we’re at a house party.
-The two are, say, teachers—whatever the profession, not a higher income bracket type of job.
-One got laid off.
+One of these teachers got laid off.
 They have kids.
 Times are stressful.
 They learn that I have written a book or two.
 Both immediately grow resentful.
 One of them whimpers at me, saying, “Must be nice…having all that time on your hands.
 I can’t do something like that…” <sniffle, sniffle>

 Then they both sniffle.
-Sullen, the other says to me, “Must be nice…not having the responsibilities that I have.” <sniffle>
+Sullen, the other chimes in, their giant-ass eyes filled with spite.
+“Must be nice…not having the responsibilities that I have.” <sniffle>

-You know why I wish I had at least one conversation with a stressed-out, one-teacher-income-level couple that went something like that?
+You know why I wish I had at least one conversation with a stressed-out, one-teacher-income-level couple that went something like what I just laid out?
 Because I’ve had too many similar conversations with couples who make much more money than a couple like this ever will.

 Before self-publishing, I never once imagined that I would receive the type of pathetic static that I’ve gotten from white-collar folks.